-Over the past year, we have achieved several important objectives.
+Over the past few years, we have achieved several important objectives.
 Although more work remains, we are proud of the changes we have helped bring to Pennsylvania and are confident that this work is making Pennsylvania safer.
 Together, we will continue the work and succeed in bringing commonsense gun laws to Pennsylvania.

 As of January 2013, Pennsylvania has essentially moved from worst to first in terms of providing state mental health records to the National Instant Criminal Background Check System.
 This was a critical accomplishment, and we must ensure the records continue to be shared.